OLUWAMUYIWA/field_gleanings/crc.md

   poly = 10011
   m' = 11010110110000  (we appended `0000`, which is of width 4, the degree of the poly) After dividing, our remainder is: 1110
-  We append it to m, and so out transmitted message is: 11010110111110 Consider that 11010110111110 is equal to 11010110110000 + 1110 By remainder theorem if a(b + r/a) = z, meaning that when we divide z by a, we get b, which is a whole number, and r/a which is a fraction because r is less than a.
-In such a case, z = ab + r, and to get z back, we only need add ab to r.
+  We append it to m, and so our transmitted message is: 11010110111110 Consider that 11010110111110 is equal to 11010110110000 + 1110 By the remainder theorem if a(b + r/a) = z, meaning that when we divide z by a, we get b, which is a whole number, and r/a which is a fraction because r is less than a.
+In such a case, z = ab + r, and to get z back, we only need to add ab to r.
   In our case, adding the message `m` to the remainder of its division by `poly` (which is essentially what we did when we appended the remainder of width `w` to `m` before transmitting) means that what is left after dividing `m` by `poly`, being `r` or `crc`, has been added back to the fatter `m`.
-Now, we were not supposed to add it, we were supposed to remove it so that that remainder which kept us from dividing neatly would be removed, but it does not matter because in out polynomial arithmetic, addition is isomorphic to subtraction.
-When we then divide the entire transmitted polynomial by our divisor (the poly we chose), what we should get as remainder is zero.
+Now, we were not supposed to add it, we were supposed to remove it so that that remainder which kept us from dividing neatly would be removed, but it does not matter because, in our polynomial arithmetic, addition is isomorphic to subtraction.
+When we then divide the entire transmitted polynomial by our divisor (the poly we chose), what we should get as the remainder is zero.
 ```

 ## The easy but non-performant algorithm
-From the liong division we did above, we can get an algorithm.
-First we choose a polynomial `poly`, then we fill our `crc` register with `w` zeroes.
+From the long division we did above, we can get an algorithm.
+First, we choose a polynomial `poly`, and then we fill our `crc` register with `w` zeroes.
 We do not need to use (and indeed we shouldn't) a register of size `w+1` which is the width of the `poly`.
-We append `w` zeroes to our polynomial and our shifting and addition begins.
+We append `w` zeroes to our polynomial and our shifting and addition begin.
-We lay out the `m'` from its higest bit to its lowest bit, and we move from lest to right.
+We lay out the `m'` from its highest bit to its lowest bit, and we move from lest to right.
-Now, as we move, we shft the `crc` register to the left by one and drop down a bit from `m'` to take the place of the bit that would've been replaced by zero after a left shift.
-Knowing that for every shift left, a bit falls off - the leftmost one- we check the value of that bit tat falls off, if it is 1 then we `xor` our register against `poly`, if it isn't, we pass which is the same as `xor`-ing the register (i.e. the `crc`) against zero, as `xor`-ing against a zeroed mask is a no-op.
-The final value in the register after consuming our last bit (whhich must be a zero, remember?) is the `crc` checksum.
-All we need do is append it to the message `m` and transmit.
-The receiver needs only to take the transmitted message and subject it to our procedure for polynomial arithmetic (the shiftings and `xor`-ings) without doing anything to the messge recieved.
-If the remainder left in the reister is zero, then they may accept it.
-Otherwise, they have their rights to say the message is compromised.
+Now, as we move, we shift the `crc` register to the left by one and drop down a bit from `m'` to take the place of the bit that would've been replaced by zero after a left shift.
+Knowing that for every shift left, a bit falls off - the leftmost one- we check the value of that bit that falls off if it is 1 then we `xor` our register against `poly` if it isn't, we pass which is the same as `xor`-ing the register (i.e. the `crc`) against zero, as `xor`-ing against a zeroed mask is a no-op.
+The final value in the register after consuming our last bit (which must be a zero, remember?) is the `crc` checksum.
+All we need to do is append it to the message `m` and transmit it.
+The receiver needs only to take the transmitted message and subject it to our procedure for polynomial arithmetic (the shiftings and `xor`-ings) without doing anything to the message received.
+If the remainder left in the register is zero, then they may accept it.
+Otherwise, they have the right to say the message is compromised.

 _But this algorithm is slow_